 Don’t feel limited by the options listed below.
 Mechanical engineers are in demand in all kinds of fields!
 Some of the most prominent are:

-• Automotive work
+- Automotive work

-• Computer software & electronics
+- Computer software & electronics

-• Defense & security
+- Defense & security

-• Environment
+- Environment

-• Health & biological work
+- Health & biological work

-• Manufacturing, energy, & transportation
+- Manufacturing, energy, & transportation

-• Research & development
+- Research & development

-Mechanical Engineering at UIUC
+Mechanical Engineering at Illinois

-The mechanical engineering major at UIUC is ranked #4 in the U.S. (U.S. News and World Report), which means getting into the program can be competitive!
+The mechanical engineering major at Illinois is ranked #4 in the U.S. (U.S. News and World Report), which means getting into the program can be competitive!
 Stand out on your application by taking advanced math and science courses and seeking out activities and STEM courses whenever possible.
 For a chance of being admitted, you’ll also have to list mechanical engineering as your first-choice major, not your second.

 Engineering Mechanics